algorandfoundation/docs/docs/clis/goal/app/box/list.md

-List all application boxes belonging to an application.
+List application boxes belonging to an application.

-For printable strings, the box name is formatted as 'str:hello'

-For everything else, the box name is formatted as 'b64:A=='.
+Printable names and values are formatted as 'str:hello' otherwise 'b64:A=='.